julianhatwell/xt_blog/content/about.md

 ### Short Version:

 I offer prospective partners/clients/employers a rare combination of skills and experience:
 * technical expertise (machine learning, analytics, data science)
 * senior management experience (strategic and operational, recruitment and talent development, org change)
 * project leadership (program director, project manager, business analyst, Scrum Master, Scrum Product Owner, Kanban)
 * soft/interpersonal skills (facilitator, trainer and educator, workshop design and delivery)

 ### Long Version:

-I am a data professional with 15 yrs experience and MSc in Business Intelligence.
+I am a data professional with 15 yrs corporate experience and 4 years in academia.
+I hold an MSc in Business Intelligence.
 I am currently in full-time doctoral studies in data analytics and machine learning; specifically looking at the question of interpretability of black box models.
 This is a research area better known as "eXplainable Artificial Intelligence" or XAI.

 I have held numerous technical leadership positions and run Agile web and software development teams of up to 25 reports and run technical programmes with annual budgets of several million GBP.
 I have a strong record in staff recruitment and development.
 My early career included roles in database administration and design, enterprise integration and asynchronous message-based services and management information systems, reports and forecasts using Microssoft SQL Server 2000/2005/2008 R2 enterprise editions.